theskyinflames/car-sharing/README.md

 * I've not added *Even-Driven* pattern.
 But, for example, the command *DropOff* could be split in two commands:

   1. First, a command requires the domain to drop off the group.
-  2. This generates a domain event to indicate that Ev has freed some seats
+  2. This generates a domain event to indicate that car has freed some seats
   3. An event listener catches this event and invokes another command to accommodate waiting groups in these seats.
   That way, the two actions would be tested separately.
 The drawback here is that we'll have to assume *Eventual-Consistency*